On the front foot

 COVID-19 and social distancing measures continue to affect the Korean economy.
 South Korea has kept its number of cases and deaths relatively low, although both have been rising rapidly recently as the Delta variant affects the country.
 79% of the population have had at least one dose of a vaccine and 67% are fully vaccinated (having just overtaken the UK on that score).

 Exports have been strong since the global economy started to reopen and this has helped drive economic growth.
 At the end of June 2021, GDP growth was running at 5.9% (note this number is flattered by a low base effect).
-In August, in response to high levels of household debt and soaring property prices, the Bank of Korea raised its benchmark rate by 25bps to 0.75%.
-The rising debt has perhaps been driven in part by the COVID-related hit to household incomes, especially for the self-employed.
+In August, in response to high levels of household debt and soaring property prices, the Bank of Korea raised its benchmark rate by 25 basis points (0.25%) to 0.75%.
+The rising debt has been driven in part by the COVID-related hit to household incomes, especially for the self-employed.
 This may constrain future consumer spending.

 The government is responding to growing income inequality by upping spending on welfare and job creation.
 That is expected to push government debt past 50% of GDP.